HM Care Clinic

 This distinction matters enormously, because it leads directly to one of the most persistent myths in men's health.

-Myth 1: "High Testosterone Causes Baldness"
+Myth 1: "High Androgen Levels Cause Baldness"

 Myth 4: "Shampoos and Supplements Can Restore Hormonal Hair Loss"